 Careers in Epidemiology

-If you would like to go for scientific research to find answers to some questions related to what factors influence the development of a diseases, how can I contribute in prevention of outbreak viruses that causes diseases, then don’t hesitate to know more about career option to become epidemiologist .
+If you would like to go for scientific research to find answers to some questions related to what factors influence the development of diseases, how can I contribute in prevention of outbreak of viruses that causes diseases; then don’t hesitate to know more about career option to become Epidemiologist.
 Epidemiologists work to answer these and thousands of other questions in an effort to reduce public health risks.
 Their work has a great societal significance.

 Epidemiologists study the relationship between medical conditions and their causes by collecting and analyzing data about public health and the behavior of disease.
 Their work profile also includes studying the origin and spread of contagious life-threatening diseases, they also analyze medical conditions that occur as a result of exposure, such as food borne illnesses.
 Epidemiologists can work within a variety of specialties that include social, environmental, genetic, psychological and other diverse areas of study.

 Epidemiologists typically specialize in one or more of the following public health areas: